-In each of the jurisdictions: England & Wales, Ireland and Isle of Man, statute exists which caps the damages a landlord is entitled to receive for disrepair by a tenant to the lower of the Cost of the Remedial Works (assessed by a chartered building surveyor), or the effect on the property’s value (assessed by a chartered valuation surveyor).
+In each of the jurisdictions: England & Wales, Ireland and the Isle of Man, a statute exists that caps the damages a landlord is entitled to receive for disrepair by a tenant to the lower of the Cost of the Remedial Works (assessed by a chartered building surveyor), or the effect on the property’s value (assessed by a chartered valuation surveyor).
 Commonly, the impact on value is far less.

-In each of the jurisdictions Scotland, and Northern Ireland, there is no such statutory cap on damages.
+In each of the jurisdictions Scotland and Northern Ireland, there is no such statutory cap on damages.
 There are emerging common law provisions which can nonetheless, in certain circumstances, cap the damages to less than the Cost of Works.
-We have considerable experience in all jurisdictions and can therefore provide more detailed advice on a case by case basis.
+We have considerable experience in all jurisdictions and can therefore provide more detailed advice on a case-by-case basis.

 The position in each jurisdiction is summarised as follows:-

 Section 18 (1) of the Landlord & Tenant Act 1927 is the statutory cap whereby the damages a landlord is entitled to receive for disrepair will be the lower of the Cost of the Remedial Works or the effect on the property’s value.
 Moreover, if the property is to be demolished, or substantially reconfigured, the damages may be nil.